Markup Meaning and Mereology

 p.
 156] and therefore philosophically suspect.
 He also worked hard to establish a

 foundation for mathematics replacing set theory with the calculus of individuals.
-But at

 the same time he had no qualms taking abstract objects such as